saraiyakush/saraiyakush.github.io/index.md

 ## Beyond Consulting

 I'm passionate about solving real-world problems — though I believe my best work on that front is still ahead of me.
-Data privacy and consent are my top priorities when assessing any product or service.
+Data privacy and user consent are my top priorities when assessing any product or service.

 I aspire to educate non-technical people about technology and its impact — especially how their data is used.